 We found 3 family medicine practitioners who accept Gold Navigate 1500 near Marathon, FL.

-Dr. Susana May's area of specialization is family medicine.
-Dr. May's patients gave her an average rating of 4.0 out of 5 stars.
-Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield EPO are among the insurance carriers that Dr. May honors.
+Dr. Susana May is a family practice physician.
+She is rated highly by her patients.
+Dr. May takes Blue Cross/Blue Shield, Coventry, Blue Cross Blue Shield EPO, and more.
 She attended the University of Miami, Miller School of Medicine and then went on to complete her residency at a hospital affiliated with the University of California, Los Angeles (UCLA).
 Dr. May speaks Spanish.
-She is affiliated with Mariners Hospital.
+She is professionally affiliated with Mariners Hospital.

-Dr. Ronald Samess' medical specialty is family medicine.
-He has received a 3.0 out of 5 star rating by his patients.
-Dr. Samess is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
+Dr. Ronald Samess specializes in family medicine and practices in Marathon, FL.
+He has a 3.0 out of 5 star average patient rating.
+Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Samess honors.

 Conditions / Treatments